johron/pues/README.md

 - \*The dependency luazip is dependent on zzip which may not be preinstalled\*

 ## Todo
-- [ ] Change version notifying to only happen if the gap is too big, remake the version checking system
 - [ ] Update this readme to have better help on how to test/run/build and develop
 - [ ] Write better comments for functions or give better names